Thanks to online banking and the proliferation of international money transfer companies, it’s easier than ever to receive money in New Zealand.

-When receiving money in New Zealand, it’s a better idea to have the sender make a same-currency transfer.
+When receiving money in New Zealand, it’s best to have the sender make a same-currency transfer.
 That way you don’t have to worry about a poor exchange rate impacting the amount of money you receive.

 Julio’s research revealed that using a specialist transfer service meant lower fees and quicker delivery.
 The transfer fee for instant delivery is higher than that charged for a bank deposit, but still lower than that charged by the bank for the same turnaround time.
 His fiancée would be able to collect the cash at a pick-up point within minutes of Julio effecting the transfer.

 Step by step to receiving money from overseas

 Below is a step-by-step guide on how to receive money from overseas.